flipii/utopia-bot-docker/README.md

 ```

 Enter tokens for each bot and blank line to quit.
-This will create worker blocks with your tokens in `docker-compose.yaml`.
+This will create mining thread worker blocks with your tokens in `docker-compose.yaml`.

 ## Getting Started

-Build container with latest mining bot version and start all workers staggerring them 1 minute apart
+Build container with latest mining bot version and start all mining threads staggerring them 1 minute apart
 ```
 ./build_deploy.sh
 ```

 Can re-run the above command to update mining bot versions.

-To add workers to an existing deployment
+To add mining threads to an existing deployment
 ```
 ./add_tokens.sh
 sudo docker-compose up -d